jwhitham/aoc/11/README.md

 The final program uses four tapes which have to be assigned to disk files using settings in ROPE (e.g. part2.mt1 is tape 2 for the part 1 program).
 The 1401's tape control is actually simple.
-It is hard to imagine a modern computer where "print a line", "rewind the tape" and "read a block from tape" are all single machine instructions!
+It is hard to imagine a modern computer where "print a line" and "read an input block" are single machine instructions!

+The simulator estimates that
+running each program requires about 1 hour and 20 minutes on a 1401.
+In simulation, this is about two seconds.

 I think it is possible to solve the problem using a single tape - indeed, in principle, it can be solved in RAM -